jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 ![Repo Form](./images/code-form.png)

+# Testing

+## What to test?

+On software development projects, work is driven by what the client has asked for.
+This is a continual process that never stops, and it's important the tests reflect this.

 # Set up the testing framework

 For convenience to install packages, it is better to create a file `package.json` in the root of your repo, like shown here, then run `npm install`.